shravasti08/aws-essentials/README.md

 ### 🔥 AWS Security Groups & Networking
 - Setting up inbound and outbound rules
 - Best practices for securing AWS infrastructure
 - Configuring firewall rules and traffic flow

+### 🔥 AWS Monitoring and Alerting
+- Creating and configuring alarms for security events
+- Logging and monitoring using CloudTrail and CloudWatch Logs

 ## 📂 How to Use
 - Browse the repository and download the relevant PDF files.